 - Water Damage (most commonly known as coverage for frozen and burst pipes)

 You carry the burden of proof that a loss was caused by an included peril.

 Broad form is the in-between form not often used.
-Reason being is, the cost savings provided is not enough to make sense to purchase.
+The reason being is, the cost savings provided are not enough to make sense to purchase.
 It mirrors Special form minus theft coverage.
 It typically saves you 10% from a Special form policy.
 For the additional 10%, it is a better option to simply purchase Special form.

-- Is my property in an area where Weight of Ice, Sleet or Snow and Water Damage is high risk to me?
+- Is my property in an area where the weight of ice, sleet, or snow and water damage is a high risk to me?
 If not, then Basic form might be a better option.

 - For a flip, will the property still be in my possession when the temperatures get cold?
 If not, then Basic form might be a better option.

-Please keep in mind, NREIG is willing to provide you with a full policy/coverage comparison of what you currently carry and what NREIG can provide.
+Please keep in mind, NREIG is willing to provide you with a full policy/insurance coverage comparison of what you currently carry and what NREIG can provide.